-On File Explorer, in the search experience, you can now remove previous searches via an option, if you right click the entry in the dropdown.
+In the search experience, you can now remove previous searches via an option, if you right click the entry in the dropdown.

-In addition, users who had previously used HomeGroup will no longer see a notification on upgrade about its deprecation.
+Also, users who had previously used HomeGroup will no longer see a notification on upgrade about its deprecation.

 The location icon (when in use) has been modified from a solid dot in a circle to a compass arrow.